kylesmile1103/Learn-Frida/README.md

 Clone [this repo](https://github.com/oleavr/frida-agent-example), `npm install` then create new `.js` file inside of project folder so we can get code completion, type checking, inline docs, refactoring tools, etc.

-Here're some features that we're gonna mainly focus on for modding Unity app:
+Here're some features that we're going to mainly focus on for modding Unity app:

 1. **[Module](https://frida.re/docs/javascript-api/#module)**
   * findBaseAdrress(`lib name`)